 Travellers must use the ArriveCan app to enter their proof of vaccination.
-It is also recommended that they bring their original proof of vaccination.
+It is also recommended that they bring their original proof of vaccination (paper or electronic copies).
 Travellers can download and install the ArriveCan app 72 hours before their trip.
 To know the complete details about requirements for entry to Canada, go to: COVID-19: Travel, testing, quarantine and borders.

 We'd love to hear from you!